Food Dudes is Ireland's national healthy eating programme for primary schools.

 The Food Dudes programme shows children positive role models in the form of the Food Dudes characters as well as their schoolmates, teachers, family and celebrities.

-Each day during the Intervention phase, pupils receive a letter and/or watch an episode from the Food Dudes.
+Each day during the Intervention phase, Junior pupils receive a letter and/or watch an episode from the Food Dudes.
 Both tell tales of the characters in their quest against the Junk Punks, to encourage the children to eat more fruit and vegetables.